 Each club's Chair or Secretary should name an existing member of their Board/Trustees or Staff as a 'Covid-19 Officer', who will be responsible for oversight of the Covid-19 risk assessments, ensuring the necessary level of risk mitigations are in place and the minimum guidance to be achieved has taken place.
-They should also ensure that the club, or any venue used can adhere to their guidance responsibilities within local restrictions and/or lock downs.
+They should also ensure that the club, or any venue used can adhere to their guidance responsibilities within local restrictions and/ or lock downs.
 For clarity, the Covid-19 Officer does not have to hold a formal qualification but clubs should give thought as to who the most relevant person would be for the role.

 All clubs must undertake a Risk Assessment and Action Plan for all the following areas highlighted in this guidance note including the management of spectators.
-A template Risk Assessment has been provided by The FA for clubs to work through, available here.
+A template Risk Assessment has been provided by The FA for clubs to work through, available on pages 9 and 10 of The FA guidance 'For providers of indoor and outdoor grassroots football', which you can find here.
 Clubs must undertake a complete individual Risk Assessment.
 Each club's circumstances will be unique, and they will need to prepare accordingly.